How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 How Does Ubiquiti UniFi 802.1X Authentication With RADIUS Work?

 802.1X is an IEEE standard and a key part of network security.
-It verifies the identity of people or devices before they enter a network and keeps people who aren’t supposed to be there from getting in.
-In a Ubiquiti UniFi setup, 802.1X works together with a RADIUS (Remote Authentication Dial-In User Service) server.
-Users can choose to either use the built-in UniFi RADIUS server, or an external one.
-Here are the steps:
+It verifies the identity of people or devices before they gain access, protecting your network from people who aren’t supposed to be there

 1. A client device (the supplicant) attempts to connect to a UniFi Wi-Fi network or switch port.